michayla/Akan-names/README.md

 ## BDD
    <img src="images/IMAGE3.jpg">

-- Day: in the above
+- Day: Here the user is required to fill the  Day they were born.

   <img src="images/IMAGE1.jpg">

--
+- Month : Here the user is required to fill out the month they were born.

  <img src="images/IMAGE.jpg">

- -
+ - Year: Here the user is required to fill out the year of Birth